Book Review : The Screaming Staircase

 Adult Point of View

 Success!
 I want to read more of the Lockwood & Co mysteries and feel the chill of being ghost-locked.
-The Screaming Staircase is a good mystery, spine tingling thrill for middle graders.
+The Screaming Staircase is a good mystery, spine-tingling thrill for middle graders.
 There are a few ghastly descriptions of the murdered victims and circumstances of other deaths.
 The description of the red room was truly awful.
 (I write this realizing that the red room description adds to the tone of the book and can’t be edited out.
 But, I did shudder in disgust.)

 Stroud does a great job in writing; he tickled my funny bone with quirky details.
 When the kids from Lockwood & Co. work on solving a mystery they end up on Baker Street, the location of the research library in this alternative London.
-A sinister ghost plasm in a sealed jar is kept under a polkadot cloth.
-They bicker over who ate a doughnut, cookie or other treat instead of the danger they will certainly be facing.
+A sinister ghost plasm in a sealed jar is kept under a polka-dot cloth.
+They bicker over who ate a doughnut, cookie or other treats instead of the danger they will certainly be facing.
 A table cloth serves as a notepad for pertinent messages as well as the mundane.

-Lockwood – The teenager, proprietor and all around snarky fellow who runs Lockwood & Co, He seems reminiscent of a crowing Peter Pan, full of bluff and bluster.
+Lockwood – The teenager, proprietor, and all around snarky fellow who runs Lockwood & Co, He seems reminiscent of a crowing Peter Pan, full of bluff and bluster.
 It seems like he will never grow up and loves a good adventure.
 If you know someone is trying to kill you and you proceed anyhow in their employ this is the guy for you!

-Lucy – The cool headed one, well, sometimes.
+Lucy – The cool-headed one, well, sometimes.
 She gets fairly annoyed with George on a daily basis, but she has fair reasons to be annoyed and there are certain moments with Lockwood as well, such as when he nearly gets one killed.
 As the most complex character, to date, she is full of angst, self-doubt, insight and is the story teller.

 George – Known for his lack of fashion, lack of coordination, and lack of social skills he is essential for his enthusiasm for research.
 He also is the main maker of tea and fetcher of doughnuts.
 He seems to be rather dour, though there are no reports of him being ghost-touched.